Creating Great Looking Documents with LaTeX

 |Example of a paper from school|

 LaTeX (pronounced lay-tek) is a well known secret for creating professional looking documents.
 It’s used by publishers to create entire books, complex technical manuals, scientific journals, and the list goes on.
 LaTeX is different as it allows the user to focus on content rather than struggling with document design.

 In LaTeX, documents are compiled and are written in the form of a markup language.
 This is a different approach than a visual editor such as Word.
 Since the document is compiled, it allows the program to optimize the document for appearance and lets the user worry about the content.
 The user still has some control over the placement of content, but doesn’t need to worry about what font to use, or what margins should be.
 The user instead picks a template formatted for their specific purpose and begins creating.

 You can find out more about using LaTeX by visiting their site at www.latex-project.org.
 You might be a bit confused about how to get LaTeX at first, I was.
-You can get a LaTeX compiler here named proTeXt.
+You can get a LaTeX compiler here, its called proTeXt.